badj/playwright-poc/README.md

    ```bash
    npx playwright test --ui
    ```
-3. View the HTML report when test execution completes
+3. View the HTML report when test execution completes - Command will print to the terminal
    ```bash
    npx playwright show-report
    ```